koeppl/separate_chaining/README.md

 - Elements can be searched with `find`
 - The map can be used with the handy []-operator for retrieving and writing values.
 - `find_or_insert` can be used to insert a key with a default value, or retrieve this key's value if it has already been inserted.
+- the hash table is serializable with standard streams `std::istream` and `std::ostream`.
+When storing many keys of a small domain with `varwidth_bucket`, one can likely achieve a compression by serializing the hash table instead of storing the elements in their plain form.

 ## Implementation Details and Advanced Usage